 Entering Qibao Ancient Town, you’re instantly transported into a world that feels miles away from the bustle of central Shanghai.

 Saunter through the narrow streets, pinned with souvenir shops and endless food stands in graceful buildings, to recall the glory of the Ming and Qing Dynasties.

 One of the best things to do in Qibao Ancient Town is to eat.
 Along Qibao Old Street a whole slew of tantalizing options await.

 Try out the hai tang gao (海棠糕), a rice cake filled with red bean curd that’s a Qibao speciality.
 More adventurous eaters will likewise love the prospect of nibbling on Qibao’s popular stinky tofu or soy-braised pig trotters.

 Getting to Qibao Ancient Town: Take Shanghai metro Line 9 to Qibao Station.
 From Exit 2, it’s a short 8- to 10-minute walk to Old Street via Minzu Road or Qixin Road.

 Dispense all your yuan at Nanjing Road

-The heart of Shanghai’s commercial universe, Nanjing Road is the top destination in the city to get your fill of all the world’s most famous brand names among some of the country’s most illustrious department stores and boutiques.
+The heart of Shanghai’s commercial universe, Nanjing Road is the top destination in Shanghai to get your fill of all the world’s most famous brand names (and stock up on anything you forgot to pack for China).